Spring

 As for constellations, in the early spring some typical winter constellations, such as Orion, Canis Major and Gemini, will still be visible at dusk.
 As the weeks progress, these constellations will move closer to the Sun and give way to more characteristic spring constellations, such as Leo, with its striking inverted question mark shape ending in the star Regulus, Virgo, with the bright Spica, and the Bootes, with the red star Arcturus.

-Other phenomena of astronomical interest during the spring of 2024 are the Lyrid meteor showers, whose maximum is expected around 22 April, and the Eta aquarids, with a maximum around 5 May.
-The full moons of the season will occur on 25 March, 24 April,and 23 May.
+Other phenomena of astronomical interest during the spring of 2025 are the Lyrid meteor showers, whose maximum is expected around April 22, and the Eta aquarids, with a maximum around 5 May.
+The full moons of the season will occur on May 6.
+The full moons of the season will occur on April 13, May 12, and June 11.

 Time change